memgraph/docs/docs/connect-to-memgraph/methods/building-applications/php.md

 ## Where to next?

-For real-world examples of how to use Memgraph, we suggest you take a look at the **[Tutorials](/tutorials/tutorials.md)** page.
+For real-world examples of how to use Memgraph, we suggest you take a look at the **[Tutorials](/tutorials/overview.md)** page.
-You can also browse through the **[Database functionalities](/database-functionalities/database-functionalities.md)** section to get an overview of all the functionalities Memgraph offers.
+You can also browse through the **[Database functionalities](/database-functionalities/overview.md)** section to get an overview of all the functionalities Memgraph offers.

-## Getting help

-Visit the **[Getting help](/getting-help/getting-help.md)** page in case you run into any kind of problem or you have additional questions.